 When your iPhone or iPad is in Do not Disturb mode, it does not ring when it receives new mail notifications or phone calls.
 Because the notification is not always blocked by Do Not Disturb mode.

 Those were all of the steps that you can follow to resolve the problem of email not updating on your iPhone.
-If you are still facing the issue, you can contact your roadrunner email service provider.
+If you are still facing the email not updating issue, you can contact your roadrunner email service provider.
 For example, if you use Roadrunner Email, you can contact Roadrunner Email Support.
-They are available round the clock to solve any issue related to the use of your Roadrunner Email Account.
+They are available round the clock to solve email not updating issues related to the use of your Roadrunner Email Account.